BenWestgate/Bails/FAQ.md

 6. You will be prompted for a passphrase
   - We recommend using the same one as the current Persistent Storage so that it is easier to remember
   - You could use an off-site codex32 share as the passphrase if you're worried about forgetting your passphrase
-    - Just don't store the share in the same place as the backup USB stick!!
+    - Just don't store that share in the same place as the backup USB stick!!
 7. The device will be turned into an exact copy of your current Bails.
 8. Test it if you'd like then store it some place cool and safe from tampering

 If you want to use a smaller USB stick for the backup you may have to prune your current Bails first so that it will fit.
 You can find this setting in Bitcoin Core > Options.
 ![image](https://github.com/BenWestgate/Bails/assets/73506583/0eca8bfb-1ea5-466c-bdb2-929936c7347e)

-## How can I copy the blockchain from a Bitcoin node I already have?
-By copying the _blocks_ and _chainstate_ folders from your Bitcoin [data directory](https://github.com/bitcoin/bitcoin/blob/master/doc/files.md#data-directory-location).
-If you don't trust this node is not compromised, do NOT do this, wait for Bails to synchronize.

-**External drive**: Plug it in while Tails is running.
-Use the _Files_ browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin_.

-**Internal drive**: Read [Accessing the internal hard disk](https://tails.net/doc/advanced_topics/internal_hard_disk/index.en.html) first.
-You must restart and set an administration password on the Welcome Screen.
-Then you can access the internal drive in the Files browser to copy the _chainstate_ and _blocks_ folders to _~/Persistent/.bitcoin/_.